Puma Spotlight 2019-20 Skip To Main Content

 Makenna with Coca-Cola sign.

 Vince Cornella (11th grade) was named the BoCo Preps Wrestler of the Year.
-Click here to read the article.
+Read more in the BoCo preps article.

 Sam Celico (12th grade) won the international Teen Dreams video competition addressing action on the United Nation's sustainability goals.
 Not only has Sam won a prize for his vision on tiny housing, but he will be given a mentor and invited to lead a "dream hub" to enact action on his chosen UN sustainability goal.
-Click here to see the winning videos including Sam's.
+Watch the winning videos in Teens Dreams.

 Lindsay Li-Garrison (10th grade) and Jeffery Li (12th grade) each won a Silver Medal and at the National Level for the Scholastic Art & Writing Awards.